sjhloco/build_fabric/README.md

 27   0    Virtual Supervisor Module             N9K-vSUP              active *
 ```

-Once I get past five NXOS devices the interfaces module becomes unstable on the new devices, either randomly crashing or going into the *pwr-cycld* state at startup after the inital bootup tests.
+Once I get past five NXOS devices the interfaces module becomes unstable on the new devices, either randomly crashing or going into the *pwr-cycld* state at startup after the initial bootup tests.

 ```none
 Mod Ports             Module-Type                      Model           Status